Grays Harbor County

 Grays Harbor County residents and fish and wildlife habitats will be more severely affected by sea level rise than any other Washington county.
 Grays Harbor has large areas of estuarine and terrestrial habitat that are vulnerable to sea level rise.
 Marshes and wetlands will migrate inland as sea level rises.
 However, if the SMP regulations are not updated to allow the vegetation to migrate landward in feasible locations, wetlands and shoreline vegetation will decline harming fish and wildlife.
 It will also deprive marine shorelines of vegetation that protects property from erosion.

 The official shorelines advisory committee for the SMP update agreed that the impacts of sea level rise are a serious concern to the residents of the county.
 Sea level rise was addressed 14 times in the draft the committee approved.
 However, the only mention of sea level rise in the SMP approved by the county and Ecology is to note that the public raised the issue.
 Futurewise and the Friends of Grays Harbor appealed Ecology’s approval of the SMP update to the Shorelines Hearings Board.
 All briefing has been completed and the oral argument was held on July 30.
 2021.
-We anticipate a decision any day.
-If our appeal is successful, counties and cities will have to address sea level rise in their SMP updates.

 In 2019, King County adopted a new ordinance to regulate wineries, breweries and distilleries in the Sammamish Valley.
 The ordinance was drafted to address increased concerns from residents and farmers in rural King County regarding the illegal operation of wine or beer production facilities and tasting rooms on properties zoned for agricultural and rural uses and to legalize some of the tasting rooms.
 (More information in Wonkabout Washington) However, Futurewise believed the ordinance as adopted was insufficient in protecting working farms and water resources.
 With our partners Friends of the Sammamish Valley, we appealed the ordinance to the Growth Management Hearings Board and were successful in front of the GMHB.